Robotic Oncology Services

 Robotic technology can provide a surgeon added dexterity and range of motion.
 With three-dimensional imaging and precision-guided movements, the robotic system allows surgeons to operate through the same small incisions as conventional laparoscopy, but with greater accuracy.

 Our Robotic Oncology Center specialists are highly skilled in the use of robot-assisted procedures for kidney, ureter, colorectal, gynecologic and gastrointestinal cancers and to treat heart and lung disease.
 Each procedure is performed by a team of surgeons, nurses and technicians who are experienced in the use of the da Vinci Surgical System®.

-The our cancer surgeons work collaboratively with other specialists from the cancer center and the UCI Health H.H.
-Chao Comprehensive Digestive Disease Center (CDDC) to provide the most advanced and individualized treatment for each patient.
+The our cancer surgeons work collaboratively with other specialists from the cancer center and the UCI Health Chao Family Comprehensive Digestive Disease Center (CDDC) to provide the most advanced and individualized treatment for each patient.